76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Try these science activities to explore wind, rain, and more with your firsties.

 A weathervane is made from a pink container with a pencil with a sewing needle in the eraser coming out of it.
-A straw with a piece of paper are attached to the top horizontally (first grade science experiments)
+A straw with a piece of paper are attached to the top horizontally as an example of a first grade science activity

 Rookie Parenting